The 20 Best Hereditary Ataxia Doctors in Switzerland

 Fribourg, FR, CH

-Joachim Weis practices in Fribourg, Switzerland.
+Joachim Weis practices practicing medicine in Fribourg, Switzerland.
 Mr. Weis is rated as an Experienced expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Arthrogryposis Multiplex Congenita Neurogenic Type, Primary Lateral Sclerosis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Erythromelalgia.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Primary Lateral Sclerosis, Arthrogryposis Multiplex Congenita Neurogenic Type, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Tubular Aggregate Myopathy.

 Experienced in Hereditary Ataxia